syahbes/syahbes/README.md

 Shlomi Yahbes - Web Developer
 =====================================================================================================================================
-Hi!
-My name is Shlomi and I am a self-taught front-end developer.
-I have a passion for coding and have been learning through resources like FreeCodeCamp, Scrimba YouTube, and reading the documentation.
-My main focus is on technologies such as CSS, HTML, JavaScript, React.js, React Native, Redux, and Firebase.
-I am always looking to improve my skills and learn new technologies in the field.
-Thank you for checking out my Github profile.
+Hi, my name is Shlomi and I am a self-taught web developer with a passion for coding.
+I have been learning and improving my skills through resources like FreeCodeCamp, Scrimba YouTube, and reading documentation.
+My main focus is on front-end technologies such as CSS, HTML, JavaScript, React.js, React Native, Redux, and Firebase.
+I am always eager to learn new technologies and improve my skills in the field.

+I am excited to share my work with others and welcome the opportunity to collaborate on projects or work with others to achieve a shared goal.
+My portfolio, which includes examples of my work and code, can be viewed at MyPortfolio and Portfolio with code.
+If you would like to contact me directly, you can reach me at syahbes@gmail.com.
+Thank you for visiting my Github profile!

 * To view my portfolio, please visit [MyPortfolio](http://portfolio-shlomi-y-dt.netlify.app/) and [Portfolio with code](https://portfolio3-work-in-progress.vercel.app/Portfolio).
-* You can contact me directly at  [syahbes@gmail.com](mailto:syahbes@gmail.com)

 ### Skills
 <p align="left">